 Your opera needs your support.
 By donating to the Belonging(s) Project Workshop, you’re playing an important role in a new approach to opera creation.
 Your gift underwrites the development of an opera that tells the stories of your community, including people who wouldn’t normally imagine connecting with opera.

 Your donation in any amount will help make the Belonging(s) Project Workshop a reality.

 Composer and pianist Jack Perla creates new musical works for stage and recording, using a palette that includes symphonic, operatic, choral & chamber music, as well as multiple jazz idioms.
 Jack has completed commissions for Houston Grand Opera and LA Opera, and premiered his comic opera Love/Hate with San Francisco Opera.
 He is currently working on a commission for Opera Theatre of Saint Louis.

 Jessica Murphy Moo, Librettist

-Jessica Murphy Moo is a writer, teacher, and editor.
-Her fiction has appeared in The Atlantic, Image, and Memorious; her nonfiction has appeared in Poets & Writers Magazine and The Atlantic Online, among other publications.
-As Seattle Opera’s communications editor, she writes for and edits Seattle Opera’s programs and subscriber magazine.
+Jessica Murphy Moo is a writer, teacher and editor.
+Her fiction has appeared in The Atlantic, Image, and Memorious.
+Her nonfiction has appeared in Poets & Writers Magazine and The Atlantic Online, among other publications.
 She has held teaching positions at Emerson College, Harvard University, Boston University, and Seattle Pacific University, and she now teaches for an online writing workshop organization based in the Seattle area.
-She holds an MFA in fiction from Emerson College, and has been the recipient of the Milton Center Postgraduate Writing Fellowship and a Whiteley Center Writing Residency.
-In addition to the Belonging(s) libretto, she is working on a collection of short stories.